ogdenpm/disktools/doc/disktools.md

-file should end in .IMD or .IMG and a directory is created with the file name minus the .IMD or .IMG -l avoids the use of the repository, but this prevents file version identification -d is for ISIS I, ISIS II and ISIS PDS disk images.
+file should end in .IMD or .IMG and a directory is created with the file name minus the .IMD or .IMG -l avoids the use of the repository, but this prevents file version identification -d is for ISIS I / II / III and ISIS PDS disk images.
 It shows the file link structures
 ```

-For ISIS I, ISIS II, ISIS PDS disks the tool will additionally attempt to  extract any deleted files, prefixing them with a # is they appear to be valid.
+For ISIS I / II / III and ISIS PDS disks the tool will additionally attempt to  extract any deleted files, prefixing them with a # is they appear to be valid.
 These appear as comments in recipe file.

 If the repository is being used, then each file is looked up in the repository and its location is identified.
 This allows file versions to be identified.
 There are some files for which multiple copies are available, if matched, these are also listed.